Kirusi/jstreemap/README.md

 [![Number of tests](https://raw.githubusercontent.com/Kirusi/jstreemap/master/tools/test-badge.svg?sanitize=true)](https://travis-ci.org/Kirusi/jstreemap)
 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/d1833bbc5ae34166ae41f4432697d7a4)](https://app.codacy.com/gh/Kirusi/jstreemap/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)

 A TypeScript / ES6 library of tree-based associative containers.
-Library is UMD packaged and can be used in a Node environment as well as in a browser.
+Library is packaged for both ESM and UMD usage.
+It can be used in a Node environment as well as in a browser.
 The following containers are provided:
 * [**TreeSet**](https://kirusi.github.io/jstreemap/TreeSet.html) - is a container that stores unique elements following a specific order.
 In a TreeSet, the value of an element also identifies it (the value is itself the key),and each value must be unique.
 The value of the elements in a TreeSet cannot be modified once in the container (the elements are immutable), but they can be inserted or removed from the container.
 * [**TreeMap**](https://kirusi.github.io/jstreemap/TreeMap.html) - is an associative container that stores elements formed by a combination of a key value and a mapped value, following a specific order.